Changes to the Temporary Foreign Worker Program - 2015

 The TFWP is regulated by individual employers who must pass a labour market test.
 If an employer wants to hire TFWs or review their contracts for existing TFW employees, they must first demonstrate that they tried unsuccessfully to hire Canadian residents, and hiring a foreign worker will not negatively impact the Canadian economy.
 If they satisfy this test, they are issued a document from Economic Development and Skills Canada indicating that they may hire foreign workers.
 An employer must have one of these forms to bring in foreign workers or to continue to employ the TFWs they currently employ.

-Until very recently, this form was called a Labour Market Opinion (LMO).
+This form used to be called a Labour Market Opinion (LMO).
 Only employers with positive LMOs could access temporary foreign workers.
 The LMO has now been replaced with a new certificate, called the Labour Market Impact Assessment (LMIA).
 LMIAs are essentially more complicated and expensive LMOs.
 An employer must provide additional information to the Canadian government in order to receive a positive LMIA.
 For example, employers must provide information on:

 - the number of Canadians that applied for a job;